sigreen/fuse-springboot2-x12-json/README.md

-X12 to JSON to DB Processor using Trace Transformer, Fuse 7.5, and Syndesis
+X12 to JSON to DB Processor <br />using Trace Transformer, Fuse & Syndesis
 ====================================

 This project demonstrates consuming a large X12 batch file and splitting it into multiple JSON transaction messages.
 From there, we consume the multiple JSON messages of a queue and insert them as records into a database.